RahilRehan/learn-devops/108 Docker.md

 	- only one cmd per file is allowed

 - build images from dockerfiles
-	- docker built -t imagename .
+	- docker build -t imagename .
-		- . is context: always optimize this, the while context is copied to docker!! huge memory is required
+		- . is context: always optimize this, the whole context is copied to docker!! huge memory is required
 			- it is not always possible to have only requrie files in context
 			- so use a .dockerignore file
 - run the created image